 If you want to terminate your domestic partnership, go to the Web or telephone enrollment system and indicate that you have a termination of domestic partnership.
 You must then send your completed County of Los Angeles Termination of Domestic Partnership Form or appropriate registered State of California document (or proof of similar valid documents from another state) to the Flex Administrator.
 Once you terminate a domestic partnership, you must wait 12 months to enroll a domestic partner for coverage.
-The 12-month exclusion is waived if you submit a copy of the registered State of California Notice of Termination of Domestic Partnership Form to the Flex Administrator, P.O.
-Box 67128, Los Angeles, CA 90067.
+The 12-month exclusion is waived if you submit a copy of the registered State of California Notice of Termination of Domestic Partnership Form to the Flex Administrator (see the Submitting Proof of Dependent Status section on page 5).

-By phone: The Flex Administrator will mail the County of Los Angeles Termination of Domestic Partnership Form to you after you request to terminate your domestic partnership on the telephone enrollment system.
+- 4 Via the Web: Go to www.mylacountybenefits.com, click Web enrollment system, then click on life event, and indicate that you have a termination of domestic partnership.
+Download and print the County of Los Angeles Termination of Domestic Partnership Form from the Web enrollment system. - By phone: The Flex Administrator will mail the County of Los Angeles Termination of Domestic Partnership Form to you after you request to terminate your domestic partnership on the telephone enrollment system.

-Required Proof of Dependent Eligibility
+Required Proof of Dependent Eligibility\

 If you choose to add a dependent during annual enrollment, you must provide proof of dependent status and your dependent's Social Security number within 10 calendar days from the date of your enrollment.
-Documents that serve as proof of dependent eligibility are:
+Documents that serve as proof of dependent eligibility at the time of initial enrollment are:

 Note: There are different rules for adding dependents due to a qualified change in status.
-Refer to pages 12-15 for details.
+See pages 12-15.

-Dependent Required Documents Note Spouse Photocopy of your church, county, or state marriage certificate Marriage certificates must include: Names of parties, Signature of solemnizing official, and Marriage date Marriage licenses will NOT be accepted Child Photocopy of the hospital, state, county, or foreign (requires notarized translation) birth certificate, OR legal adoption papers Adoptive Placement Agreements or Court-Appointed Guardianship Documents are valid.
-Birth certificates must indicate:Name of parentsChild's date of birth Disabled child age 26 and older Proof of disability requirements may differ by plan and may include certification of the disability from a licensed doctor or the Social Security Administration.
-See page 2 for eligibility information and contact your health plan for proof documents
+Dependent Required Documents Note Spouse Photocopy of your church, county, or state marriage certificate Marriage certificates must include: Names of parties, Signature of solemnizing official, and Marriage date Marriage licenses will NOT be Child Dhatasani of the haggital state sounds on females (new inc accepted Child Photocopy of the hospital, state, county, or foreign (requires notarized translation) birth certificate, OR legal adoption papers Birth certificates must indicate: Name of parents Child's date of birth Adoptive Placement Agreements or Court-Appointed Guardianship Documents are valid.
+Disabled child Proof of disability requirements may differ by plan and may age 26 and older include certification of the disability from a licensed doctor or the Social Security Administration.
+See page 2 for eligibility 0.001 information and contact your health plan for proof documents